-The Port of Melbourne (PoM) has prepared this draft Tariff Rebalancing Application to further consult Port Users and other stakeholders on its plans to rebalance certain containerised wharfage prescribed service tariffs in 2021-22.
+The Port of Melbourne (PoM) has prepared this Rebalancing Application to rebalance certain containerised wharfage prescribed service tariffs in 2021-22.

-This overview sets out what PoM is proposing, the regulatory regime applicable to tariff rebalancing, how and why PoM developed this proposal, how it has engaged Port Users to date, and next steps.
-The balance of the draft application sets out how PoM has complied with its regulatory requirements.
+This overview sets out what PoM is proposing, the regulatory regime applicable to tariff rebalancing, how and why PoM developed this proposal, how it has engaged Port Users, and next steps.
+The balance of the application sets out how PoM has complied with its regulatory requirements.